 Focusing on the built environment and related archival documents, Hossack has completed major studies of iconic architecture in: Vancouver 2008-2011 and 2013-2014, Paris 2009, Berlin 2010, Jerusalem 2011, Moscow 2012, Kosovo 2013, London 2014, Normandy 2015, Vienna 2016, The Channel Islands 2017, Rome 2017, Scotland 2018, and Copenhagen 2019.
 Closer to home, her Ottawa work includes the Diefenbunker and the now vanished Canadian Forces Base Rockcliffe.

-I am drawn to iconic locations associated with major events of the last century.
-In fact, my entire body of work is held together by my interest in the monumental structures and powerful personalities who shaped the 20th century.
-I take great interest in researching the history of the locations and events that I explore, and the written descriptions that I compose form an integral part of my artistic practice.
+I have long been drawn to iconic locations associated with the major events of the last century.
+In fact, my entire body of work was held together by my interest in the massive structures and powerful personalities who shaped the 20th century.
+I took great interest in researching the history of the locations and events that I explored, and the written descriptions that I composed formed an integral part of my artistic practice.

-Whether I am photographing an iconic landmark, a massive construction site, a vanishing community, or a secret society, my work continues to revolve around three major themes: inclusion/exclusion, change/continuity, longing/loss.
-Often this involves an exploration of the architecture of memory and commemoration.
-But underlying all of this is my insatiable search for meaning and insistent examination of the singular question of simple human survival.
+My work continues to revolve around the theme of change and continuity.
+But underlying all of this is my insatiable search for meaning and an insistent examination of the singular question of simple human survival.

 OTTAWA, Canada